CreateAI: Road testing

 In December 2021, TuSimple announced that it had completed the world's first robotic semi test on a public road, an 80-mile run from Tucson to Phoenix.
 The company said it had completed 550 miles of autonomous operation in that route by early 2022 and claimed its trucks to be first "fully driverless heavy-duty trucks" since, unlike competitors, they did not have any local or remote human safety drivers.

 On May 26, 2022, the Federal Motor Carrier Safety Administration and the U.S. National Highway Traffic Safety Administration launched an investigation of an April 6, 2022 accident in which one of the company's autonomous trucks crashed into a concrete barrier while on Interstate 10 near Tucson.
 Company officials blamed the accident on "human error," but former employees and experts in the field of autonomous vehicles suggest that there were issues with the company's technology.
 The investigation was closed in March 2023 and did not result in penalties.
 The company issued a statement that the National Highway Traffic Safety Administration declined to open a separate probe.

 The company also announced that it planned to expand autonomous freight services to Texas by the end of 2023.

 In March 2023, it was reported that the company had completed 10 million combined testing, research, and freight delivery miles.
 In June 2023, TuSimple announced that it had completed a series of fully autonomous semi-truck runs on public roads in China.
-Also in June, the company announced it had completed self-driving truck tests in Japan, on Tōmei Expressway.
+Also in June, the company announced it had completed self-driving truck tests in Japan, on the Tōmei Expressway.